TalariaSoftware/ncmanager-help/agendas/index.md

 that every topic
 that is going
 to be discussed
-appear on the agenda
+appear on the agenda,
 and that nothing is discussed
 that is not
 on the agenda.
 This ensures that
 everyone can be
-aware of
+aware of,
-and participate in
+and participate in,
 the deliberations
 of government.